pkcsecurity/info-radiator/README.md

 **Note:** "Images" must be either png, jpg, gif, or pdf.

 ## How to add a webpage/app
 Edit [`launch-radiator.sh`](https://github.com/jming422/info-radiator/blob/master/launch-radiator.sh), and add your URL of choice to the initial value of the `things` array at the top.
-Entries are space-separated, no quotes required.
+Entries are newline-separated, no quotes required.

 ## How to restart/start/stop the radiator
 Visit [http://10.59.1.119:8080](http://10.59.1.119:8080) in your browser!
+(Must be connected to PKC Security or PKC Security Bottom)

 ## What else can it do?
 Since this app is just automating Firefox via keystrokes, it can display anything Firefox can.
 You can add any resource URI that Firefox is capable of displaying to `things`, and it should "just work."